trunghieu-tran/Moodle-Plugins---Supervised/question/type/preg/readme.txt

 Just copy preg directory in the question/type and enjoy!

 3. Hinting
-DFA matching engine supports hinting for partial matching.
+DFA and NFA matching engines supports hinting for partial matching.
 It there is no full match in the response, question chooses the partial match that has less characters to complete matching.
 It could also show a next character that lead to shortest part to complete matching as a hint (with adding hint penalty) in adaptive mode.
 Only answers with grade greater or equal hint grade border are used in hinting.